 ‘My 5-Yr-Old Matured in a Year Post My Cancer Diagnosis’: Podcast

-Surviving cancer is a conversation between a cancer survivor and their doctor.
+Surviving cancer is a conversation between a breast cancer survivor and their doctor.
 In today’s episode we chat with Dr Mohit Agrawal, an oncologist at New Delhi’s Fortis Hospital, and Roma Singh, a 33-year-old government school teacher and mother to a five-year-old daughter.